Wairoa's $600,000 Strike win the latest in lucky streak for town - NZ Herald

-A lucky Strike player from Wairoa will be celebrating after winning $600,000 with Strike Four.
+A lucky Lotto player from Wairoa will be celebrating after winning $600,000 with Strike Four.

 The winning Strike ticket was sold at Mobil Wairoa.
-It was the biggest win of Saturday night after five Lotto players won $200,000 with Lotto First Division.
+It was the biggest win of Saturday night after five Lotto players won $200,000 in First Division.

 The winning tickets were sold at New World Waiuku in Waiuku, at Otautau Supervalue in Otautau, and on MyLotto to two players from Auckland and one player from Otago.